It’s an age-old battle.

-And yet, the remarkable thing about SEO is that everything you need to know lives on the Internet.
+And yet, the remarkable thing about small business SEO is that everything you need to know lives on the Internet.

-Worldwide, over 90% of searches happen on Google, which is why the SEO industry focuses so heavily on this massive search engine.
-The constantly evolving Google algorithm remains largely a mystery, so education and best practices around SEO rely heavily on Google’s limited statements, extensive studies, marketing experience and sometimes shady rumors.
+Worldwide, over 93.37% of searches happen on Google, which is why the SEO industry focuses so heavily on this massive search engine.
+The constantly evolving Google algorithm remains largely a mystery, so education and best practices around SEO rely heavily on Google’s limited statements, extensive studies, marketing experience, and sometimes shady rumors.

 There’s a lot of noise out there, so where do you start to unravel this complex topic?